Neighborhood Services

 March 2026

-Authorizes non-exclusive contracts with four vendors to perform home rehabilitation and repair services under the Homeowners Assistance Repair and Rehabilitation Program, using Community Development Block Grant – Disaster Recovery funding, for a combined amount up to $4,525,000 through January 31, 2030.
+Authorizes non-exclusive agreements with four contractors to perform rehabilitation and repair services under the Homeowners Assistance Repair and Rehabilitation Program, funded by the Community Development Block Grant – Disaster Recovery, for a combined amount up to $4,525,000 through January 31, 2030.

 …Availability and Term of Grant Funding, Not to Exceed January 31, 2030 for the Neighborhood Services Department Under City Project No. 105152

-Authorizes non-exclusive contracts with four vendors to perform home rehabilitation and repair services under the Homeowners Assistance Repair and Rehabilitation Program, using Community Development Block Grant – Disaster Recovery funding, for a combined amount up to $4,525,000 through January 31, 2030.
+Authorizes non-exclusive agreements with four contractors to perform rehabilitation and repair services under the Homeowners Assistance Repair and Rehabilitation Program, funded by the Community Development Block Grant – Disaster Recovery, for a combined amount up to $4,525,000 through January 31, 2030.

 …Availability and Term of Grant Funding, Not to Exceed January 31, 2030 for the Neighborhood Services Department Under City Project No. 105152